7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 - **Custom Domains**: Not available on the free tier; users must use Render's subdomain.

+{{< admonition >}}
-- **Trigger for Paid Usage**:
+**Trigger for Paid Usage**:

 - **Service Hours**: Exceeding 750 hours of free execution suspends all Free Tier Services for the remainder of the month, with no overage charges.
 To restore service, an upgrade to a paid instance type is required.
 - **Bandwidth**: Exceeding the free bandwidth allotment results in automatic overage charges ($30 for an additional 100 GB block).
 - **Build Minutes**: Exceeding free pipeline minutes causes deployments to fail by default, though users can configure to allow overage charges.
 - **Database Persistence**: The 90-day deletion policy for free PostgreSQL databases necessitates an upgrade for long-term data persistence.
+{{< /admonition >}}

 ## Rating of Truly Free Frontend Hosting Plans